 Does this describe you?

-You have greatly enjoyed field biology work, and yet, also relish collaboration with other natural resources professionals and agency staff to solve challenging resource problems.
-Recently, you've been wanting to apply your senior-level skills to lead more projects, mentor other biologists, and provide key input in those problem-solving collaborations.
-You are team-oriented and highly motivated to guide a project through the regulatory compliance process, meet client objectives, and protect sensitive biological resources.
+You enjoy CEQA or NEPA compliance work and would like to apply your experience to improving wildfire resilience.
+You also relish collaboration with other natural resources professionals and agency staff to solve challenging resource problems.
+Recently, you've been wanting to apply your skills to lead or support more projects that improve forest resilience in California.
+You are excited about the prospect of being on the leading edge of a state-wide effort to increase the pace and scale of projects that address California's wildfire and climate crises.
+You are team-oriented and highly motivated to contribute to the development of vegetation management plans and projects requiring wildfire risk analysis, guide a project through the regulatory compliance process, and meet client objectives.
 Analytical thinking and writing quality are core skills.
-You believe strongly in the value of well-conceived, concise, and clearly written analysis, so that planners, regulators, and public agency officials have technically accurate, objective, and reliable information to support their decisions.
+You believe strongly in the value of well-conceived, concise, and clearly written analysis, so that clients, regulators, and public agency officials have technically accurate, objective, and reliable information to support their decisions.

 Would you enjoy this?

 If you worked at Ascent Environmental, this week you might:

 ?
 Help to lead the preparation of a CEQA document for a vegetation management project in cooperation with interdisciplinary staff and public agency clients.